vaibhavallure/testrepo/Readme.md

 - Login to mysql container and load dump

-> docker-exec -it millesima-emailing-mysql mysql -uroot -pmillesima
+> docker exec -it millesima-emailing-mysql mysql -uroot -pmillesima
 >
 > mysql> use emailing;
 >